Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/fds/README.md

 ## Running the container image

 You can run FDS either in an interactive job or non-interactively by using a batch script (recommended).

+### Batch script option

+Using the [`fds-example.bash`](fds-example.bash) script as an example, modify the settings to meet your needs.
+FDS is capable of running across multiple nodes but this should only be utilized if your problem requires more than the number of CPUs in a compute node.
+Running FDS across multiple nodes will increase the time it takes for your problem to compute.
+The specifications for available compute nodes in CCR's UB-HPC cluster can be found [here](https://docs.ccr.buffalo.edu/en/latest/hpc/clusters/#ub-hpc-detailed-hardware-specifications).
+Please refer to the Slurm options file and examples for running batch scripts as shown in our [Slurm examples repository](../../../slurm/README.md) for more details.
+Please also refer to the [FDS documentation](https://pages.nist.gov/fds-smv/manuals.html) to properly setup your requests for CPUs and tasks.

 ### Interactive option